 5:2 Diet Meal Plan

 Being on a diet doesn’t mean you stop what you love eating.
-All you need to do is reduce the number of foods you consume that contains large amounts of calories.
+All you need to do is reduce the number of foods you consume containing large amounts of calories.

 Is the 5:2 Diet an Intermittent Fasting Diet?

 The 5 2 diet employs fasting (or time-restricted feeding) mainly as a way of reducing weight, as calories are cut down for a participant in the program.